Pricing and payments

-When you make a purchase, you have to be clearly informed about the total price of the goods or services inclusive of all taxes and additional charges.
+When you buy goods or services in the EU, you have to be clearly informed about the total price, including all taxes and additional charges.

-In the case of online purchases, you should explicitly acknowledge, for instance by pressing a button or similar, that you are aware that placing an order implies an obligation to pay.
+For online purchases, you should explicitly acknowledge – for example by pressing a button – that you are aware that placing your order implies an obligation to pay.

 You must give your consent to any additional payment requested by the trader, for example express delivery, gift wrapping or travel insurance.